List of Major League Baseball mascots: Astrojack and Astrodillo

 Astrojack, an anthropomorphic rabbit, and Astrodillo, an anthropomorphic armadillo, were mascots for the Houston Astros in the 1980s.
 They wore the Astros' "rainbow" uniforms of that time, and were also the team's first mascots to circulate through the crowd.
 Before games and during breaks between innings, they would also race around the field on three-wheelers and perform skits with the Astrodome's house band, The Astronuts.
-The creator of Astrojack and Astrodillo, Logan Goodson, would go on to create a later Astros mascot, Junction Jack.
+The creator of Astrojack and Astrodillo, Logan Goodson, would go on to create a later Astros mascot, Junction Jack, who initially replaced the current Astros mascot, Orbit.

 BJ Birdy

 BJ Birdy served as the official mascot for the Toronto Blue Jays from 1979 to 1999.
 He was ejected from a game in 1993 for "showing up" the umpire, after making gestures the umpire found offensive.
 He was replaced in 1999 with Ace and Diamond.
 BJ was created and played by the same person, Kevin Shanahan, for his entire 20-year career as the Jays' mascot.
-Shanahan lost 3 toes on his left foot in an automobile accident during the 1991 off season, but managed to return as the Jays mascot, missing only the first home game of the season.
+Shanahan lost three toes on his left foot in an automobile accident during the 1991 off season, but managed to return as the Jays mascot, missing only the first home game of the season.

 Bleacher Creature

 The Bleacher Creature was a mascot for the Atlanta Braves major league baseball team during the late 1970s.
 It featured green shaggy fur with a Braves cap and logo on top.
 The word Braves was written across its chest in big red letters.
 It had a permanent toothless smile.
 The mascot usually roamed the stands from time to time during home games and was intended more for the entertainment of younger fans.

 The mascot was costumed by Alan Stensland, then a student at Georgia Tech.
 Stensland was working as an usher at Atlanta Fulton County Stadium when he was approached to wear the costume.
 The outfit required someone who was 5"8" to 5'10" tall, and Alen met the height and shoe size requirements.
 Alen recalls having one of his costume's eyes removed by a youngster on his first night out.
 They also attempted to bust his kneecaps on bat night.
 During the 1977 season, the mascot made some 250 appearances at games, parties, and parades.

 Stensland was only 18 at the time he first donned the costume.
 The most intense problem he had was the heat.
 With the added humidity, a really "funky smell" permeated the inside of the costume.
 Once Stensland graduated, he left the Braves organization, and the mascot was discontinued.
-The other Braves mascot, Chief Noc-A-Homa, continued on for several more years.
+The other Braves mascot, Chief Noc-A-Homa, continued on for several more years until Homer the Brave took its spot.
+Starting in 2018, Blooper took over the current mascot of the Braves.